jimmyli97/human-essentials-wiki/Application-Overview.md

 For a much more detailed and technical description of how these work, see the Wiki article on [Base Items](/rubyforgood/human-essentials/wiki/Base-Items).

-Base Items are only really noticeable in two places: When creating a new item, and when communicating between PartnerBase and DiaperBase.
-Aside from those, they're more of a concern of the `SiteAdmin` role.
+Base Items are only really noticeable when creating a new item.
+Aside from that, they're more of a concern of the `SiteAdmin` role.
 For the remainder of this document, when it refers to "Item", it is referring to `Item`, unless otherwise specified.

 ### Item "Boxes" (LineItems & InventoryItems)
 Because Items are only defining *types* of physical inventory, we need a vehicle to track *quantities*.
 This application does this by piggybacking on the association.
 We currently use two different kinds of associations: **Line Items** and **Inventory Items**.
 The main practical difference between the two is that the quantities of "Line Items" are non-zero integers and the quantities of "Inventory Items" are natural numbers.